vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 }
 ```

-It is quite common to use JWTs to convey information about authentication (user identity) and authorization (user roles, permissions).
+It is quite common to use JWTs to convey information about authentication (user identity) and authorization (scopes, user roles, permissions and other claims).
-OpenID providers such as [Keycloak](https://www.keycloak.org/) can issue OAuth2 access tokens for users to clients in the form of JWTs.
+OpenID providers such as [Keycloak](https://www.keycloak.org/) support issuing OAuth2 access tokens after authentication for users to clients in the form of JWTs.
 An access token can then be used to access other services or APIs on behalf of the user.
 The server providing those services or APIs is often called `resource server`.

 An example JWT payload generated by Keycloak looks like this: